Draft Highland Heights study

 Land use policy guides the Planning Commission’s actions on subdivision requests and zone changes.
-Any updates made to those policies would not change current zoning.
+Any updates made to those policies will not change current zoning.

 Our goal is to ensure that policies affecting the Highland Heights area accurately reflect how the members of that community want growth and preservation to happen in the future, and that any significant changes are guided by community input and discussion.
 The East Nashville Community Plan describes how current land use policies are applied in the Highland Heights neighborhood.

 Metro planners held a series of public meetings and discussions, or "charrette," in early March, working with local property owners, residents, and business owners to get community input on any possible policy changes.